couplebits/veeam-aws-lab/README.md

 9) In the Username field, enter the user's name code (5 characters maximum).
 Example: _veeam_
 10) In the Production Account field, enter the 12-digit AWS account ID of the account which will serve as the production account.
 11) In the Regions fields, enter the region IDs of the two regions which will be used for the lab.
 The primary region ID should match your current region ID where you are deploying the template.
-12) In the CMK Policy Role field, enter the name of the IAM role in the production account that will be given access to the CMK created for the lab.
+12) In the CMK Policy Role field, enter the name of the IAM role (just the name, not the ARN) in the production account that will be given access to the CMK created for the lab.
 13) Click Next.
 14) Everything on the Configure stack options page can be left at the default values.
 Click Next.
 15) Scroll to the bottom of the page and tick the checkbox to acknowledge creation of IAM resources.